 and all of the other materials required are the same as the step above.

-In this step you will be polishing all of fiberglass areas on the exterior of the RV.
-It is important to carefully follow all of the instructions on the fiberglass polish you are using and stay away from non-fiberglass areas of the RV.Wax RV:
+In this step, you will be polishing all of the fiberglass areas on the RV exterior.
+It is important to carefully follow all of the instructions on the fiberglass polish you are using and stay away from the RV's non-fiberglass areas.Wax RV:

-This final step is going to give you the shiny RV you are looking for, so it is important to take your time and do it right.
-Again follow all of the directions on the Fiberglass/Gelcoat Wax
+This last step is going to give you the shiny RV you are looking for, so it is important to take your time and do it right.
+Again, follow all the directions on the Fiberglass/Gelcoat Wax

 you are using.

-OK I know that this process seems rather long and labor intensive.
-As far as I am concerned this is the tried and true method that if done correctly I know works.
-After you have completed all of these steps you should plan on re-waxing your RV every 5-6 months to keep that shine.
+OK, I know that this process seems long and labor-intensive.
+This is the tried-and-true method that I know works if done correctly.
+After you have completed all these steps, you should plan to re-wax your RV every 5-6 months to keep that shine.

 I know that there are products out there that claim to do all of the above in one easy step, but thus far, I have not found one that works.
 Our visitors should feel free to leave a comment to let you know what has worked for them.